AB-RCSC/rc-decision-support-tool_concept-library/docs/_sources/02_dialog-boxes/01_20_sp_detprob_cat.md

 ::::

-::::{dropdown} smsPOMDP
+::::{dropdown} smsPOMDP ({{ ref_intext_pascal_et_al_2020 }})
-A Shiny r app to solve the problem of when to stop managing  or surveying species under imperfect detection.<br>Additional information can be found here: <https://github.com/conservation-decisions/smsPOMDP> or <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13501><br>
+A Shiny r app to solve the problem of when to stop managing  or surveying species under imperfect detection.<br>Additional information can be found here: <https://github.com/conservation-decisions/smsPOMDP> and <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13501>
-({{ ref_intext_pascal_et_al_2020 }})

 <iframe
     width="100%"